 Italian gifts for the cook:

 If you are looking for an Italy-inspired gift that can keep everyone busy in the kitchen (and feed you in the end), I would opt for something like this cool graphic tea towel of Venice.
 You can also support more pizza in your loved one’s future with a pizza stone for a perfectly crispy crust (which is like a boomerang gift because everyone wins more tastiness).

 There are always classic Italian cookbooks like Marcella Hazan’s Essentials of Classic Italian Cooking, as well as some lovely newer Italian cookbooks that I can’t wait to crack open.
 Some of my favorites include:

 All of which can make Italian foodie dreams come true for less than $25.

 Gifts for the Italian dreamer:

-If you know someone who is always dreaming of escaping back to Italy, then these sweet pencils will tide them over until their next trip – preferably if they have an Italian notebook to record future adventures in.
+If you know someone who is always dreaming of escaping back to Italy, then this Moleskine Italian notebook is perfect to record future adventures in.

 Or keep them inspired with beautiful custom prints of Italy, like these by Sara White.